 \subsection{Experimental Setup}

-\paragraph{Datasets.} Our adapters are trained on passages randomly truncated from Wikipedia articles contained in \textit{The Pile}~\citep{gao2020pile}.
-Each truncated sequence consists of $n$ tokens without overlap, where $n \in \{8, 16, 32, 64\}$ depending on the experimental configurations.
-Each training sample comprises a data pair consisting of the last-token representation of ground-truth sequence from a fixed layer of the target model and its corresponding ground-truth sequence itself.
-For adapter finetuning, we use a dataset containing 640K sequences.
-During the full fine-tuning stage, the training dataset incorporates an additional 960K sequences.
-For evaluation, we randomly sample 1000 sequences as the test set and evaluate the inverted outputs using a combination of quantitative metrics and LLM-as-a-judge assessments.
+\paragraph{Datasets.} We train adapters on passages randomly truncated from Wikipedia articles in \textit{The Pile}~\citep{gao2020pile}.
+Each passage contains $n$ non-overlapping tokens, where $n \in \{8, 16, 32, 64\}$ depending on the experimental setting.
+Each training example pairs the last-token representation from a fixed layer of the target model with its corresponding ground-truth input sequence.
+We use 640K sequences for adapter fine-tuning and add 960K sequences during full fine-tuning.
+For evaluation, we randomly sample 1,000 sequences as the test set and assess the inverted outputs using both quantitative metrics and LLM-as-a-judge evaluations.

-\paragraph{Models.} Our paper uses Llama-3.1-8B as both the target and decoding models throughout our experiments except in $\S$~\ref{sec:other-model}, where Gemma-7B~\cite{gemma-7b}, Mistral-7B-v0.1~\cite{mistral-7b-v0.1}, and Llama-3.2-3B~\cite{llama3-2-3b} are used as target models while keeping Llama-3.1-8B as the inverter, to study the feasibility and effectiveness of cross-model decoding.
-To examine the scaling behavior of representation inversion, we additionally evaluate Llama-3.2-3B~\cite{llama3-2-3b} as a smaller decoding model to illustrate if larger decoding models yield improved inversion performance.
+\paragraph{Models.} We evaluate multiple target--decoder model combinations.
+The decoding models include Llama-3.2-3B~\citep{llama3-2-3b}, Llama-3.1-8B~\citep{llama3-1-8b}, Qwen-2.5-14B~\citep{qwen2.5}, and Qwen-2.5-32B~\citep{qwen2.5}.
+The target models include Llama-3.2-3B, Llama-3.1-8B, Mistral-7B-v0.1~\citep{mistral-7b-v0.1}, and Gemma-7B~\citep{gemma-7b}.
+To study cross-model inversion, we fix Llama-3.1-8B as the decoder and evaluate it across all target models.
+To analyze scaling behavior, we invert representations from Mistral-7B-v0.1 using decoders of increasing size, including Llama-3.2-3B, Llama-3.1-8B, Qwen-2.5-14B, and Qwen-2.5-32B.

-\paragraph{Implementation Details.} Most of our adapter-only fine-tuning experiments are conducted on sequences of length $n = 16$, which can be accommodated on 2 NVIDIA A100 GPUs and require approximately 7 hours to complete.
-The corresponding full fine-tuning experiments under the same setting take an additional 12 hours using the same hardware.
-During adapter-only fine-tuning, we use a learning rate of 1e-3.
-For full fine-tuning, we apply a learning rate of 5e-4 for the adapter and 2e-4 for the LoRA parameters.
-Both training schemes are trained for 3 epoches, as further training yields diminishing improvements.
-Additional implementation details are included in the Appendix~\ref{app:training}. \emph{In all experiments except those in $\S$~\ref{app:ablation}, we fine-tune only the adapters while keeping the decoding model frozen,} to demonstrate that the desired alignments between the hidden representation space and the embedding space are primarily achieved by adapter fine-tuning alone, rather than model overfitting.
+\paragraph{Implementation Details.} Our main experiments use sequences with $n=16$ tokens.
+For models up to 14B, adapter fine-tuning on two A100 GPUs takes 7 hours, while full fine-tuning requires additional 12 hours.
+We use a peak adapter learning rate of $10^{-3}$, except for Qwen models.
+For full fine-tuning, we use learning rates of $5\times10^{-4}$ for the adapter and $2\times10^{-4}$ for LoRA parameters.
+Models are trained for 3 epochs, except Qwen models, which are trained for 5 epochs; longer training yields only marginal gains.
+Additional hyperparameters are provided in Appendix~\ref{app:training}.
+Unless otherwise specified, all experiments fine-tune only the adapter while keeping the decoder frozen.